Tensor Clustering with Planted Structures: Statistical Optimality and Computational Limits: Introduction

 Here, ``$\circ$" denotes the vector outer product, $\mathbf{1}_{I_i}$ is the $n_i$-dimensional indicator vector such that $(\mathbf{1}_{I_i})_j = 1$ if $j\in I_i$ and $(\mathbf{1}_{I_i})_j = 0$ if $j\notin I_i$; $\lambda$ represents the signal strength.
 We collectively denote $\bk = (k_1, \ldots, k_d)$ and $\bn = (n_1, \ldots, n_d)$ for convenience.
 The support of the planted structure of $\bcX$ is denoted as $\cS(\bcX):=(I_1, \ldots, I_d)$.
 We refer to this model \eqref{eq: overall model}\eqref{eq: CHC problem set up} as the \textbf{constant high-order clustering (CHC)}.
 The constant planted clustering model in tensor or matrix biclustering (BC) data has been considered in a number of recent literature (see, e.g., \cite{butucea2013detection,butucea2015sharp,sun2013maximal,brennan2018reducibility,chi2017convex,cai2017computational,brennan2019universality,kolar2011minimax,chen2016statistical,xia2019sup}).

 We also consider a more general setting that $\bcX$ contains a rank-one planted structure:

 where

 is the set of all $k$-sparse unit vectors with near-uniform magnitude.
-We denote the support of $\bcX$, $S(\bcX)$, as $(I_1, \ldots, I_d)$, where $I_i = S(\bv_i) = \{j: (\bv_i)_{j} \neq 0\}$ for $i=1,\ldots, d$.
+Here $S(\bv)$ denotes the support of the vector $\bv$ and its formal definition is given in Section \ref{sec: notations}.
 Throughout the paper, we refer to the model in \eqref{eq: overall model}\eqref{eq: ROHC problem set up} as the \textbf{rank-one high-order clustering (ROHC)}.
 Especially if $d=2$, i.e., in the matrix case, this model (rank-one submatrix (ROS)) was considered in \cite{sun2013maximal,busygin2008biclustering,madeira2004biclustering,brennan2018reducibility}.
 For both models, we hope to answer the following questions on detection ($\cP_D$) and recovery ($\cP_R$): \begin{enumerate}[leftmargin=*] \item[$\cP_D$] {\it When we can \textbf{detect} if any high-order cluster exists and when such conclusion cannot be made.} To be specific, consider the following hypothesis tests:

 we ask when there is a sequence of algorithms that can achieve reliable detection, i.e., both type-I and II errors tend to zero.